Installing Wsprry Pi

 You will need the following:

-• A power supply for the Pi.
-Pay attention here to potentially noisy power supplies.
+A power supply for the Pi.
+Pay attention to potentially noisy power supplies here.
 You will benefit from a well-regulated supply with sufficient ripple suppression.
-You may see supply ripple as mixing products centered around the transmit carrier, typically at 100/120Hz.
+You may see supply ripple as mixing products centered around the transmit carrier, typically at 120Hz (60Hz mains frequency) and 100Hz (50Hz mains frequency).

 Prerequisites